-Pedal cyclist casualties have decreased again to 4 from 16 in 2007 in City of Ryde and 13 in 2008, with no pedal cycle fatalities.
-Pedal Cyclists make up 2% of the total percentage of casualties by road user class.
-From the 4 casualties there were no female causalities, maintaining the downward trend after a large decrease in 2006 data where five female pedal cyclist casualties.
-City of Ryde pedal cyclist casualties are lower in the total percentage of casualties than the Sydney region (5%) and NSW (5%).
-One pedal cyclist casualty was known to have not worn a helmet.
+Pedal cyclist casualties have increased to 18 in 2010 from 5 in 2009 in the City of ryde, with 2 pedal cycle fatalities.
+Pedal Cyclists make up 5% of the total percentage of casualties by road user class.
+From the 18 casualties there were only 2 female causalities, maintaining the downward trend after a large decrease in 2006 data where five female pedal cyclist casualties.
+City of Ryde pedal cyclist casualties hold the same total percentage of casualties compared to both the Sydney region (5%) and NSW (5%).
+Despite the results there is no major effect on the 5 year downward trend.